An interdisciplinary exhibition at the intersection of music, art, pop, media, and technology

 TECHNO WORLDS includes photo, video and installation works by DeForrest Brown, Jr., Jaqueline Caux, Tony Cokes, Chicks on Speed, Zuzanna Czebatul, Kerstin Greiner, AbuQadim Haqq, Rangoato Hlasane, Ryõji Ikeda, Maryam Jafri, Romuald Karmakar, Robert Lippok, Henrike Naumann and Bastian Hagedorn, Carsten Nicolai, Vinca Petersen, Daniel Pflumm, Lisa Rovner, Sarah Schönfeld, Jeremy Shaw as well as Tobias Zielony.
 TECHNO WORLDS was curated by Mathilde Weh, Justin Hoffmann and Creamcake.

-This traveling exhibition organized by the Goethe Institut began in fall of 2022 at art quarter budapest (aka “aqb”), the PHI Centre in Montreal, SITE Gallery in the Silos at Sawyer Yards in Houston, a venue TBD in New York City, SPACE in Portland, Maine, followed by host galleries in Los Angeles, Mexico City, Montevideo, São Paulo and Warsaw.
+This traveling exhibition organized by the Goethe Institut began in fall of 2022 at art quarter budapest (aka “aqb”), the PHI Centre in Montreal, SITE Gallery in the Silos at Sawyer Yards in Houston, at the Goethe-Institut and Knockdown Center in New York City, SPACE in Portland, Maine, followed by host galleries in, Mexico City, Montevideo, São Paulo and Warsaw.

 For more information, visit Techno Worlds

 The exhibition can be viewed during events and at the following times: